caketaster/mildew-detection/README.md

 6. Select _automatic deploy_ to allow the app to update automatically each time you git push.
 7. Click Deploy Branch to build the app.
 5. Click now the button Open App on the top of the page to access the App.

-## Testing
-- All Python pages (i.e. app pages) were passed to the [Code Institute Linter](https://pep8ci.herokuapp.com/) and passed with no errors (note: # noqa was called on occasion when the line could not be broken up).
-- The Streamlit app was tested on Chrome, Edge and Firefox on desktop and laptop and worked perfectly on all.
-- ~~ Fixed bugs

 ## Main Data Analysis and Machine Learning Libraries
 ### Languages used: